Treatment

 Skin cancers in this region are relatively large because they can go unnoticed for long periods.
 Defects on the posterior surface can be closed with grafts, flaps, or primary closures as described above.
 Many cancers arise in the sulcus.
 The defect straddles the sulcus, resulting in premastoid and posterior ear components that are similar in size and shape.
 STSGs are commonly used to cover large defects, but they may result in the anterior protrusion of the ear.

 Although the postauricular sulcus becomes narrower than the contralateral ear, it typically does not appear asymmetric from either the frontal or the posterior views.
-If tacking back of the ear is too excessive for the patient, the wound edges can be pulled slightly apart at the time of suture removal and allowed to heal by secondary intention.
+If tacking back of the ear is thought to be too excessive for the patient, the wound edges can be pulled slightly apart at the time of suture removal and allowed to heal by secondary intention.

 Split bilobed flaps have been used to repair composite posterior auricular and mastoid defects.